patagonaa/music-sync-converter/README.md

 #### NormalizeCase
 If `true`, makes the first character of each file/path name uppercase.
 Useful for devices that sort by ASCII code instead of (case-insensitive) letter.

+#### MaxDirectoryDepth
+If set, limits the directory depth to the specified value (when set to 4, `One/Two/Three/Four/Five/Test.mp3` becomes `One/Two/Three/Four_Five/Test.mp3`)

 ### PathFormatOverrides
 Use this to overwrite encoder settings depending on the directory that is being converted.
+These overrides are based on the [FallbackFormat](#fallbackformat), unless the file already fits all limitations the overrides require.

+This can be useful for:
+- Setting different encoder settings for different types of media (like reducing channel count or bitrate for audio books)
+- Limiting maximum bitrate (just setting `MaxBitrate` means all media above this bitrate will be converted to the FallbackFormat bitrate or MaxBitrate, whichever is lower)

 ### WorkersRead/WorkersConvert/WorkersWrite
 The number of workers to use for each step.